leecrossley/cordova-plugin-apple-watch/README.md

 ## Apple Watch Plugin for Apache Cordova

-**Cordova / PhoneGap Plugin for the Apple Watch (WatchKit) to allow in memory and lightweight json object message passing over defined or default queues from a Cordova app to Apple Watch (and vice versa).**
+**Cordova / PhoneGap Plugin for the Apple Watch (WatchKit) to allow in memory and lightweight json object message passing over named queues from a Cordova app to Apple Watch (and vice versa).**

 ## Install